 Accreditation requirements in 2020 in response to COVID-19

-In line with Australian Government directives for COVID-19, the AMC offices closed as of 26 March 2020.
+In line with Australian Government directives for COVID-19, the AMC offices closed on 26 March 2020.
 The business has now returned to a mix of of remote and office based work.

 The following outlines how we will manage general enquires and changes to current business processes.
 For any enquiries, please use the contact form.

 The COVID-19 pandemic places significant additional responsibilities on the people and institutions with whom the AMC works most closely.
 AMC actions are aims at minimising the impact of its work on health systems and providing flexibility in how it assesses medical programs and their providers against the approved accreditation standards.